 Campus carry concerns are hardly limited to the fugitive professor, nor are they in short supply.
 A host of academics have condemned the new policy.
-Besides safety, the most popular objection seems to be that legalized carry will inhibit free expression; that students and teachers will be afraid to voice contentious opinions when any who disagree might be legally armed (no one minds that they might already be illegally armed, and that this has had no effect on free expression on campuses.)
+Besides safety, the most popular objection seems to be that legalized carry will inhibit free expression; that students and teachers will be afraid to voice contentious opinions when they know that any who disagree might be legally armed.
+(Never mind that anyone might already be illegally armed, and that this has had no effect on free expression on campuses.)

 Some professors have taken this point a step or five hundred further, claiming the new policy promotes white supremacy and racism – and, in the process, have flaunted their own bigotry.

-That campus carry suppresses free speech and minority groups is a curious argument.
+The argument that campus carry suppresses free speech and/or historically marginalized groups is one hundred percent backwards.
 History presents the exact opposite relationship between oppression and gun control.
-Until quite recently, with the advents of terrorism, mass shootings, and the war on drugs, control of weapons was only ever about state suppression of minorities and dissidents, and explicitly so, in just about every civilization, ever, obviously.
+Until quite recently, with the advents of terrorism, mass shootings, and the war on drugs, control of weapons was only ever about state suppression of lower classes, minorities, and dissidents, and explicitly so, in just about every civilization, ever, obviously.
 In the US in particular, the history of gun control is mostly a history of disarming and subjugating black communities.

-This categorization isn’t a rule; just a tendency.
+This categorization isn’t a rule; just a pattern.
 But it’s a useful one in understanding the emotions at play here.
 We’re dealing with two established extremes: monopoly and novelty.

-Even with extensive experience, it’s reasonable to be wary of firearms, as with pools, cars, and the rest.
+Even with extensive experience, it’s reasonable to be wary of guns, as with pools, cars, and the rest.
 But what’s going on at UT isn’t caution.
 It’s fearmongering.
 It’s fallacy and outright falsehood.

 For example, they’ll say university students are too immature to carry.
-But only a small fraction of college students are even old enough – twenty-one and up – to qualify for concealed carry permits in Texas; a smaller fraction of those eligible ever obtain one; and statistically those who do tend to be among the most responsible, law-abiding people in the state (more so than police officers).
+But only a fraction of college students are even old enough – twenty-one and up – to qualify for concealed carry permits in Texas; a much smaller fraction of those eligible ever obtain one; and statistically those who do tend to be among the most responsible, law-abiding people in the state (more so than police officers, for example).

-Attempting to stifle campus carry manifests as more unnecessary coddling of young adults, a common collegiate custom of late.
-Sure, professors need never venture beyond the phony security of their “gun-free” campuses.
-But what happens when their cosseted students creep out trembling into the bright light of the real world – and some of their coworkers are packing heat in the office?
+Attempting to stifle campus carry manifests as more unnecessary coddling of young people, a common collegiate custom of late.
+Sure, professors never need to venture outside the phony security of their “gun free” campuses.
+But what happens when their cosseted students creep out trembling into the bright light of the real world, and some of their coworkers are packing heat in the office?

 Will they then abstain from potentially contentious conversation with their colleagues?
-Will they then attempt to exercise their imaginary right to coerce their peers into accommodating their irrational fears?
+Will they then attempt to exercise their imagined right to coerce their peers into accommodating their irrational fears?